 For the Sauce:

-- Preheat oven to 350°F. Cook noodles according to directions on package — once cooked, drain and rinse with cold water and lay out on sheets of wax paper so they don’t stick together.
+- Preheat oven to 350°F. Cook noodles according to directions on package.
+Drain and rinse with cold water and lay the cooked noodles on sheets of wax paper so they don’t stick together.

-- Spray a baking dish with nonstick cooking spray and spread 1/2 cup of pizza sauce into the bottom of the pan.
+- Spray a baking dish with nonstick cooking spray and spread ½ cup of pizza sauce on the bottom of the pan.
 Set aside.

-- Meanwhile, prepare filling in a large bowl by mixing beaten egg, ricotta cheese, 1 cup mozzarella, 1/2 cup grated Parmesan cheese, parsley and pepper until well combined.
+- Meanwhile, prepare filling in a large bowl by mixing beaten egg, ricotta cheese, 1 cup mozzarella, ½ cup grated Parmesan cheese, parsley, and black pepper until well combined.

 - To prepare lasagna rolls, lay out one lasagna noodle and spread it with about 2 tablespoons of cheese filling.
-Lay out 5-6 pepperoni on top of cheese filling.
-Roll up each noodle starting at one of the short ends.
+Arrange 5 to 6 pepperoni on top of cheese filling.
+Roll up each noodle starting at the short end.
 Place in prepared baking dish, seam side down.
 Repeat until all noodles have been filed and rolled.
-Pour 1 and 1/2 cups pizza sauce over the rolls and top with 1/2 cup mozzarella cheese and 1/4 cup Parmesan cheese.

-- Cover baking dish with foil and bake for 45-50 minutes (remove foil for last 10-15 minutes) or until hot and cheese is melted.
-Let stand about 10 minutes prior to serving.
+- Cover baking dish with foil and bake for 45 to 50 minutes, removing foil for last 10 to 15 minutes, or until rolls are hot and cheese is melted.
+Remove from oven and cool for 10 minutes prior to serving.